pkmital/time-domain-neural-audio-style-transfer/README.md

 # Usage

-You can use any of the modules in the models folder, `timedomain`, `original`, or `nsynth` from the command line like so:
+You can use any of the modules in the models folder, `timedomain`, `uylanov`, or `nsynth` from the command line like so:

 ```
 python models/timedomain.py